 What will happen, and I always find this quite magical, is that after just a few stretch and folds, the slack, almost unmanageable dough, will come together and start to resist as the gluten develops.

-Recipe for standard sourdough loaves (makes 2 loaves)
+Recipe for standard sourdough loaves (makes 2 medium loaves)

 - 700g strong plain white flour